 2010 Confidence(s) de Seguin - more concentrated and fatter wine than 2009.
 Tannin is riper here.
 Exceptional stuff.
 96p.

-2009 Confidence(s) de Seguin - this luxury cuvee, which is made from old vines, was more concentrated, deeper and had a longer finish than the normal version (Seguin).
+2009 Confidence(s) de Seguin - this luxury cuvee, made from old vines, was more concentrated, deeper, and had a longer finish than the normal version (Seguin).
 Very impressive and stunning wine.
 95+p

 Jonathan Maltus

-It turned out to be a very interesting visit, as I hoped it to be.
+It turned out to be an exciting visit, as I had hoped.
 Jonathan Maltus, an Englishman in Bordeaux, was in a fine mood that morning at his domicile, Chateau Teyssier in Vignonet (Saint-Etienne de Lise, providing my friends and me with a lot of information and some jokes as well.
 I've never met him before and only have known him from his participation in discussions at erobertparker.com.
 He is well-spoken and clever, knowing exactly what direction he and his wines go.
 For sure, his wines reflect his personality.
 See the picture of him below.

-2014 Laforge St.Emilion (92% Merlot + 8% Cabernet Franc, consists of 5 different parcels) - softer and more round wine than Teyssier, very tasty ripe fruit, round and seductive, soft texture.
+2014 Laforge St.Emilion (92% Merlot + 8% Cabernet Franc, consists of 5 different parcels) - softer and more round wine than Teyssier, deliciously ripe fruit, round and seductive, smooth texture.
 Charming 89p.

-2014 Les Asteries St.Emilion (83% Merlot + 17% Cabernet Franc, 1 ha on top of St.Emilion village, between Canon, Belair-Monange and Clos Fourtet, thin clay + hard limestones) - similar to Le Carre but has more acidity, more distinction and bigger complexity.
+2014 Les Asteries St.Emilion (83% Merlot + 17% Cabernet Franc, 1 ha on top of St.Emilion village, between Canon, Belair-Monange, and Clos Fourtet, thin clay + hard limestones) - similar to Le Carre but has more acidity, more distinction, and more considerable complexity.
 92p.
 Bought in 2005.

-2014 Le Dôme St.Emilion (80% Cabernet Franc + 20% Merlot, 3 ha, same site as Vieux Chateau Mazerat) - spicy and refined, Cabernet Franc shines through here giving strong backbone and flavours of liquorice and vegetables (positively meant!!), silky fruit and tannin, velvety texture.
+2014 Le Dôme St.Emilion (80% Cabernet Franc + 20% Merlot, 3 ha, same site as Vieux Chateau Mazerat) - spicy and refined, Cabernet Franc shines through here giving strong backbone and flavors of licorice and vegetables (positively meant!!), silky fruit and tannin, velvety texture.
 Impressive wine.
 93+p.
-First vintage here was 1996.
+The first vintage here was 1996.

 Tertre Roteboeuf

-Once again Francois Mitjavile succeeded in making impressive wines in 2014.
-This guy is really a true magician.
+Once again, Francois Mitjavile succeeded in making impressive wines in 2014.
+This guy is a true magician.
 Harvest at Tertre Roteboeuf finished 15/10 and at Roc de Cambes 5 days later.

 2014 Tertre Roteboeuf - fabulous aroma of black cherries, fabulous acidity, structure, length, complexity....well, everything is fabulous in this wine!
 95+p.